The 3Rs (Reduce, Reuse, Recycle)

 The Group manages and recycles waste appropriately, with a target of maintaining zero emissions (waste-to-landfill ratio of less than 1%).

-In fiscal 2023, waste totaled 3,482 thousand tons and landfill waste totaled 41 thousand tons.
-The waste-to-landfill ratio was 1.2%, indicating that we did not achieve our zero-emissions target.
-Factors that contributed to the increases in total waste and waste-to-landfill ratio from the previous fiscal year included an increase in building demolition work and pavement repair work in construction projects.
+In fiscal 2024, waste totaled 3,749 thousand tonnes and landfill waste totaled 28 thousand tonnes.
+The waste-to-landfill ratio was 0.8%, indicating that we achieved our zero-emissions target.
+Factors contributing to the change from the previous fiscal year include a decrease in landfill waste generated during pavement repair work and building demolition work, which resulted in a decrease in the landfill disposal volume and waste-to-landfill ratio.

 Sludge is the most common waste generated by refineries and plants, accounting for about 40% of the total waste volume.
 We pursue recycling and reuse through initiatives for waste reduction, including using the collected particulate matter and sludge released from oil refineries as raw materials for cement, and the repeated use of neutralized sludge1 at our smelting and refining facilities.
 In addition, we use LCA methodology2 in evaluating the development of certain lubricant products.